minseok-son/task_manager/README.md

     - The problem being solve
     - The app and its value proposition
-    - A demo (screenshots/video) of the core features of the app
+    - A demo (screenshots/video)
-    - Any additional features/enhancements there was more time
+    - Additional features/enhancements to implement there was more time

 2. Source code submitted through GitHub

-**Note:** You _must_ use git version control to keep track of your progress (a beneficial, crucial practice).
+**Note:** You _must_ use git version control to keep track of your progress.

 ### How will I be graded?